 3.1.
 Effects of Pro Rojotic® on Growth Performance

-Table 2 shows the effects of Pro RojoTic® on feed intake, weight gain and feed conversion ratio (FCR).
+The effects of Pro RojoTic® on feed intake, weight gain and feed conversion ratio (FCR) is presented in Table 2.
 There was significant difference (P<.05) on the weight gain and FCR between the control group and the group that was fed with Pro RojoTic®.